Pinoy Big Brother: Theme songs

-"Kabataang Pinoy" (Filipino Teens), composed by Jonathan Manalo and Jazz Nicolas, and performed by the Itchyworms, was mainly used for its teen editions since 2006.
-In Kumunity Season 10, two renditions were introduced for the said edition: the first version by Pinoy collective Nameless Kids which was introduced in November 2021, and another version by a collaboration of P-pop groups Bini and SB19 was introduced in March 2022 and eventually became the edition's theme song for the tenth season.
-The latest rendition was performed by P-pop groups BGYO and Cloud 7 for the Celebrity Collab Edition 2.0, making it the first celebrity season to use the song as its official theme as it featured teen celebrities as housemates.
+"Kabataang Pinoy" (Filipino Teens), composed by Jonathan Manalo and Jazz Nicolas, and performed by the Itchyworms, was mainly used for teen editions since 2006.
+Another rendition was performed by Pinoy collective Nameless Kids, introduced in November 2021 for Kumunity Season 10, followed by a third version by a collaboration of P-pop groups Bini and SB19 in March 2022 and eventually became the season's teen edition theme song.
+The latest rendition was performed by P-pop groups BGYO and Cloud 7 that became the theme song of Celebrity Collab Edition 2.0, which featured teen celebrity housemates—the first and only standalone celebrity edition to do so.